The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 Not as necessary.

-Seen merely as a corrupt old man with shaking hands.
+Seen simply as a corrupt old man with shaking hands.

 Then Alma Herrera came to visit him.